2 Paula Deen’s Family Kitchen restaurants close in Florida

 Paula Deen Ventures spokesman Jaret Keller confirmed Tuesday that licensing partner Phoenix Hospitality has decided to close its Destin and Panama City Beach restaurants.

-Keller says Paula Deen Ventures is planning to work with the landlords to consider reopening them next spring.
+Keller says Paula Deen Ventures is planning to work with landlords to consider reopening them next spring.

 Two other Paula Deen restaurants operated by Phoenix Hospitality in San Antonio and Fairview, Texas, closed over the summer.
 All four locations had opened within the past two years.